 I don’t remember what I got, but it had mushrooms and vegetarian duck and was super nicely flavored for 70 baht.

 Places I didn’t get to, but want to try

 Chamlong‘s Asoke Vegetarian Restaurant – This is the all-vegan food court in a mall in Bangkok.
-I will absolutely go here next time I’m in Bangkok.
+I tried to go here my second trip to Bangkok, but it turned out it was closed that day for some reason.
+One day I will get there!
 Messy Vegetarian Cook has a very detailed post on it here.
 Here’s the coordinates I found: 13°47’57.5″N 100°32’49.3″E (just put into Google Maps and pin it).

 Theera Healthy Bake Room – This place was also suggested to me, check it out if you want to get your vegan and/or gluten-free baked goods on.

 Okay, short note.
 If you can avoid it, don’t get food at the airport (Suvarnabhumi), it is SO overpriced.
 Like, even more than airports are usually overpriced.
 Just pack some sandwiches or something.
 Anyway, I didn’t take my own advice and decided I wanted one last Pad Thai before leaving, and ended up spending over 220 baht for a slightly bland small portion.
 There were a few places advertising vegetarian though, and I don’t think they were lying as I checked the menu and the regular dish doesn’t have jay in the name and the vegetarian one does, so they seem aware.